lauvanya-bala-sankari/Coloured-Cow--Content-/linkedin.md

 ### founders linkedin

 When you have a working product, and you realize working isn't enough.

-Its a strange moment, Everything runs.
+It's a strange moment.
+Everything runs.
 Real users, real workflows, real engineers.

-Everyone on the team can explain their own part but  No one can quite explain how changing one quietly affects other.
+Everyone on the team can explain their own part.
+But no one can quite explain how changing one quietly affects the other.

-Nothing is broken but it feels like your own product is keeping secrets from you .
+Nothing is broken.
+But it feels like your own product is keeping secrets from you.
 That's what makes it so hard to name.

-this happened because somewhere along the way the product developed a gap between a working one and a legible one.
-Working means it runs today.
-Legible means the whole team can see where it's going.

-the legible product is what lets a team head somewhere on purpose.
+A working product runs.
+A legible one can be steered, because everyone still sees the same picture of it.

+Without that, every change is a guess.
+Nobody can move the product on purpose, only react to what it does.

+That's why working isn't enough.